Simple Codes and Sparse Recovery with Fast Decoding: Introduction

 Our syndrome decoders can be made to work over any field with almost no modification.
 As a result, we obtain a recovery algorithm for exact for-all sparse recovery over any field with nearly optimal recovery time $O(K\log K\cdot \log N)$ from $O(K\log^2 N)$ measurements.
 This improves upon the recovery time of previous schemes using the same number of measurements in the exact for-all sparse recovery setting~\cite{BGIKS08,CI17}.
 Although sublinear time recovery is possible with fewer measurements (the optimal number of measurements is $O(K\log(N/K))$), the dependency on $N$ in that case is generally worse than what we obtain, which is optimal.
 A detailed comparison between our work and previous results in the for-all sparse recovery setting can be found in Table~\ref{table:sparserecresults}.

 Our randomized decoders have several advantages over their deterministic counterparts that make them more practical.
 First, the hidden constants in the runtime are smaller.
-Second, the runtime is independent of the degree and error of the underlying expander.
+Second, the runtime is independent of the degree of the underlying expander.
 As a result, we can instantiate our codes under explicit expanders with sub-optimal degree without affecting the decoding complexity.
 Third, the failure probability of the algorithm has a negligible effect on its runtime for large block lengths.
 Therefore, it can be set to an arbitrarily small constant of choice with limited effect on the runtime.
-In particular, our randomized full decoder is more practical than the expander codes decoder even under a random expander if $K$ is small.
+In particular, our randomized full decoder is faster than the expander codes decoder even under a random expander if $K$ is small.

 \begin{remark} We assume that reading an integer from memory takes time $O(1)$.
-If instead we assume that reading an $L$-bit integer takes time $O(L)$, then we incur an extra $\log K$ factor in our deterministic recovery time, for a total runtime of $O(K\log^2 K\cdot \log N)$.
-Full decoding complexity stays the same. \end{remark}
+If instead we assume that reading an $L$-bit integer takes time $O(L)$, then we incur an extra $\log K$ factor in our deterministic recovery time, for a total runtime of $O(K\log^2 K\cdot \log N)$. \end{remark}

 In the second part of our work, we present a simple, explicit zero-error NAGT scheme with recovery time $O(K^3\log^2 N)$ from $O(K^2\log^2 N)$ tests, where $N$ is the population size and $K$ is the maximum number of defectives.
 Such a scheme is obtained by bitmasking a \emph{disjunct} matrix.
 At a high-level, the recovery algorithm works as follows: First, we use the bitmask to obtain a small superset of the set of defectives.
 Then, we simply apply the naive recovery algorithm for general disjunct matrices to this superset to remove all false positives.
 The recovery time of this scheme is better than of those presented in Section~\ref{sec:relatedwork}, albeit we are an $O(\log N)$ factor away from the optimal number of tests.
 Moreover, unlike our scheme, those schemes make use of algebraic list-decodable codes and hence require sophisticated recovery algorithms with large constants.
 Finally, we note that the bitmasking technique has been used in a different way to obtain efficient NAGT schemes which recover a large fraction of defectives, or even all defectives, with high probability~\cite{LPR16}.